oddbird/oddleventy/content/work/metecho.md

       It didn't feel like outsourcing at all.
     <<: *jason
     slug: outsourcing
-  - text: |
-      **OddBird became an extension of our team** bringing UX, frontend, and backend brilliance
-      to take MetaDeploy from an idea into a production application.
-    <<: *jason
-    slug: extension
 summary: |
   OddBird collaborated with Salesforce to develop a responsive web application